Madhirakshana13/phishing-email/README.md

 The dataset used for this project can be downloaded from Kaggle: https://www.kaggle.com/datasets/subhajournal/phishingemails

 -The dataset is not included in this repository because of GitHub file size limitations.
--Download it separately and place it in the project folder before running the code.
+Download it separately and place it in the project folder before running the code.

 *Results*